premake/premake-core/website/docs/externalwarnings.md

 Controls the number of warnings that are shown by the compiler.
-This setting only applies to visual studio 17 and newer.
-It will control the warnings shown for includes given by sysincludedirs
+This setting only applies to Visual Studio 17 and newer.
+It will control the warnings shown for includes given by [sysincludedirs](sysincludedirs.md).

 ```lua
 externalwarnings "value"